 We propose installing new flat filters once a month, and pleated filters every three months.

 If you can’t recall when you last replaced your filter, switch off your system completely and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be located in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to the light.
 If you see a lot of dust, you certainly should buy a new filter.

 Weeds, plants and sticks can block your condensing system.
 This can limit its airflow, lower its energy efficiency and affect your comfort.
 Here’s a way you can get your unit working well again.

 - Switch off the electrical current totally at the breaker or external switch.

 - Remove greenery waste around the AC.
 Once you’ve removed all the clutter within a two-foot radius, you can use a soft brush or vacuum to slowly remove dirt from the condenser fins.
-Crooked fins can also impact capability, so you can attempt to correct them with a dinner knife.
+Crooked fins can also impact capability.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Don’t get water on the fan motor.